scientificware/2022-03-JS-Remote-404-Pim_Leaf/README.md

 class => each term separated by an hyphen (eg "class-test") id => each term separated by an underscore (eg "id_test")

+## IMAGES :framed_picture:

+Labels images should be 96x96 pixels wide.

 ## JS :shipit:

 minimal page code :